4ndr34z/shells/README.md

 # shells
 A script for generating common revshells fast and easy. <br>
-Especially nice when in need of PowerShell and Python revshells, which can be a PITA getting correctly formated.<br><br>
+Especially nice when in need of PowerShell and Python revshells, which can be a PITA getting correctly formatted.<br><br>

 ## PowerShell revshells<br>
 - Shows username@computer, above the prompt and working-directory